conda/ceps/cep-incremental-repodata.md

 ## Summary

 The proposed system saves bandwith when a locally cached `repodata.json` is known by the patch server, with a very concise client implementation.
 After the first update, subsequent updates fetch only the newest information using a single round trip to the server.

+## Alternatives

+JSON Merge Patch is simpler but does not allow the `null` values occasionally used in `repodata.json`.

+Textual diff + patch would work, but `conda` needs the data and not the formatting.

+`zchunk` is a compression format used in Fedora, implemented in C. It splits files into independently compressed chunks, transferring changed chunks on update.
+It is generic on bytes.
+The server does not have to keep a history of older versions.
+The web server should support multipart Range requests, not true of s3, probably OK for CDN.

 ## JSON Lines With Leading and Trailing Checksums